WAQAS7297/FinalLab_ANNProject/README.md

 ## Further Information

-For clarifications or additional details, reach out to [Your Name/Email].
+For clarifications or additional details, reach out to ranaatif1299@gmail.com